Providing Tangible Donation Recognition on a Budget

 More and more, we live in a material world.
 Between that and the rise of the “Me Generation”, you be hearing an unnerving question more often: “What do I get in return for my donation?”

 This can be infuriating.
 A donation shouldn’t be a transaction!
-A donation should be the providing of funds or services in order to contribute to the advancement of a cause everyone believes in.
+A donation should be the provision of funds or services in order to contribute to the advancement of a cause everyone believes in.
 Why should you have to provide something tangible as recognition?

 Once you’ve cooled down, let’s try to put a different spin on this.
 Providing something to donors in return can help you.
 It extends the conversation and increases the depth of their engagement.
 It gives you an opportunity to get to know them better.
 And, depending on the method you choose, it can encourage new donors to get involved by offering them the chance to interact and actively engage in a community and to be part of something.